Naomi Levari

-Naomi Levari (in Hebrew: נעמי לבארי; born October 10, 1978) is a German-American-Israeli film producer, story editor and peace activist.
+Naomi Levari (נעמי לבארי; born October 10, 1978) is a German-American-Israeli film producer, development executive, and script consultant.
+She is the co-founder of Black Sheep Film Productions (Tel Aviv, 2010) and Electric Sheep GmbH (Berlin, 2018).
+Her work has premiered at the Cannes Film Festival, Berlin International Film Festival, Venice International Film Festival, Toronto International Film Festival, and Series Mania, accumulating over 100 international awards, including two Israeli Television Academy Awards for Best Series.

 Early life and education

+Levari was born in 1978 in the United States.
+From 1992 to 1996, she attended the Charles E. Smith Arts High School in Jerusalem, majoring in film.
+During those years, she was an active community organizer and youth group leader in Jerusalem.

+In 1996, Levari refused compulsory military service in Israel as a conscientious objector.

-In 2004, Levari graduated from the Sam Spiegel School of Film and Television with highest honors.
-During her studies, she co-produced Oneg Shabat, a short film that went on to win multiple awards, and produced the documentary film Blue White Collar Criminal, the first student film to be released commercially in the school's history.
-Her graduation film, Draft, was screened at more than forty international film festivals, and won four awards and two special mentions.
-The film was sold to broadcast companies around the world, has been included in school curricula, and was selected as one of the best films to come out of 'Sam Spiegel' by an international jury.
-Levari won multiple awards and scholarships, and grants from the Television Authority and the Yehoshua Rabinowitz Foundation.
+In 2004, Levari graduated from the Sam Spiegel Film and Television School in Jerusalem with highest honors (summa cum laude).
+During her studies, she co-produced Oneg Shabat (dir.
+Michal Brezis and Oded Ben-Nun), a short film that went on to win multiple awards, and produced the documentary Blue White Collar Criminal (dir.
+Noam Kaplan), the first student film to be released commercially in the school's history.

-After the success of her student film Draft, Levari was invited to conduct a master class at Aarhus University in Denmark.

-Activism

-Levari, a conscientious objector, refused compulsory military service in Israel in protest against Israeli policies and the occupation.

-In 2013, Levari ran for parliament on the Da'am party list, headed by Asma Agbarieh Zahalka, a Jewish-Arab socialist party advocating workers’ rights and equality, but the party did not get the necessary number of votes to enter parliament.

-During the Israel–Gaza conflict in 2014, Levari released a video message titled A Message to Gaza.
-The video went viral on social media and was covered in Israeli and international press.
-Levari refused to give interviews to the media on this matter, excluding two underground blogs in Iran and Turkey.

-Following the Israeli military actions in Gaza, months after the October 7th massacre, Levari declared that Israel is committing Genocide and announced that she had suspended her cinematic activities in Israel.
+Her graduation film, Draft, which she wrote and directed, screened at more than forty international film festivals, won four awards and two special mentions, and was sold to broadcasters worldwide.
+The film was selected as one of the best films in Sam Spiegel's history by an international jury of festival programmers, and has been included in academic curricula.
+Following its success, Levari was invited to lead a master class at Aarhus University in Denmark, titled Big Drama in Short Films.

+During her studies, Levari received multiple scholarships and prizes, including the America-Israel Cultural Foundation scholarship, the Jerusalem Economic Corporation Prize, the Mayor's Prize, and production grants from the Television Authority and the Yehoshua Rabinowitz Foundation.

+In 2017, Levari relocated to Berlin, Germany.